plembo/ms-graph-console-app/README.md

 https://docs.microsoft.com/en-us/learn/paths/m365-msgraph-associate/

-An Azure AD web application written in C# to run in .NET Core that queries the Microsoft Graph for user information.
+A .NET Core console app in C# to query the Microsoft Graph for user information.

 URL for complete lab: